 - In the finale of Season 4, there are two.
 Castle first tells Beckett that he loves her (adding that he knows she knows about it) and confesses that he kept secrets from her to protect her.
 After resigning from the police force, Beckett goes to Castle's loft to tell him that she nearly died, and the only thing she could think about is him.
 And that she loves him, too.

 - In the special The Muppets Go to the Movies, during the Japanese Monster Movie sketch "Invasion of the Unpleasant Things from Outer Space", Colonel O'Malley (Dudley Moore) gives one of these to Jean Trenton (Lily Tomlin) when it looks like the giant rats invading the Earth are unstoppable, while the subtitles scroll by so fast Miss Trenton has trouble keeping up with them.
 It's also sappy enough that the rats give up on their schemes of conquering the Earth and go home.

 - At the end of season 4 of Doc Martin, Martin finally breaks down and admits how much Louisa really means to him.
 Because he's such an emotionally repressed, stuffed shirt normally this becomes impressive for him as he struggles to put aside his Stiff Upper Lip tendencies and speak from his heart.

 - Parodied earlier, with Pauline, who notes that Doc Martin is so terrible at demonstrating emotions that a simple expression of affection comes across like this trope.

-- And in season 2, Branson to Sybil just before she starts her training as a nurse.
+- In season 2, Branson to Sybil just before she starts her training as a nurse.

 Sybil: I wish you would.